MicrosoftDocs/msteams-docs/msteams-platform/overview-explore.md

 If you would like to extend existing apps, learn how at [Extend Teams apps across Microsoft 365](~/m365-apps/overview.md).

-## Dive deeper
+## Next step

-Choose to customize your app with features and tools, such as user authentication, Microsoft Graph, and Developer Portal.

 You've had a short tour through some of Teams platform features.
 You're ready to see how you can use them to build your app.

 Let's head towards the solution for the user story.

-## Next step

 > [!div class="nextstepaction"]
 > [The Teams solution](overview-solution.md)